Skip to Content

 A Community legal service (CLS) is an organisation that provides free or low cost legal services to the community.
 Some CLSs provide specialist support and advice on a particular issue or to a particular sector of the community.
 Others provide legal services to people who live and work in a local region.

 A CLS must employ one or more supervising lawyers as the principal of the practice.
 It can be staffed by paid employees and volunteers.
-Any lawyer can volunteer at a CLS providing they hold a current practising certificate of any type.
+Any lawyer can volunteer at a CLS provided they hold a current practising certificate of any type.

 Setting up a CLS